 Our Product / Services

-We offer a complete product range of Clubfoot Db Splint and Leg Splint
+Our offered Product range includes Clubfoot Db Splint and Leg Splint.

 Clubfoot is a congenital (present at birth) condition in which your babys foot or feet turn inward.
 It wont go away on its own, but with early treatment, children experience good results.
 Approximately 1 in every 1, 000 babies will be born with clubfoot, which makes it one of the more common congenital foot deformities.
 It also known as congenital talipes equinovarus shortly CTEV foot.